As a Brit, I am still furious about Boston’s unchecked celebration of tea-wastage.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+You’re connected the minute you land.
+It’s that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-Buy an eSIM!
+Grab an eSIM!

 4. South End – Coolest Place to Stay in Boston

-Boston’s South End neighbourhood is one of the most overlooked and underrated areas of the city.
+Boston’s South End neighborhood is one of the most overlooked and underrated areas of the city.
 Within South End, you’ll find some of the best restaurants and art galleries in Boston and can enjoy a hip yet relaxed atmosphere.

 South Boston is home to beautiful brownstones and unique boutiques.
-It is an incredibly diverse neighbourhood and is a haven for artistic types and culture vultures.
+It is an incredibly diverse neighborhood and is a haven for artistic types and culture vultures.
 There is a myriad of art galleries and museums, local shops and open markets to explore and experience.

 South End, Boston